Alumni Athletic Club: Players

-The most prominent Alumni's player was Jorge Brown, who was team's captain during two periods: first from 1903 to 1906, and then from 1910 until its dissolution.
+The most prominent Alumni's player was Jorge Brown, who was the team's captain during two periods: first from 1903 to 1906, and then from 1910 until its dissolution.
 Five of Jorge's brothers were also players for Alumni: Alfredo, Eliseo, Carlos, Juan and Ernesto, and his cousin Juan Domingo as well.

 Another notable player was the goalkeeper José Buruca Laforia, who arrived at the club in 1905 and remained until 1907.
 Juan McKechnie (1891–94, 1900–04) was another remarkable goalkeeper who gave sterling service to the team.

 Alumni was also famous due to its notable strikers, with many of them being the top scorers of the first division championships.
 Amongst them were Alfredo and Eliseo Brown, Carlos and Ernesto Lett and Arnoldo Watson Hutton.

 Many Alumni footballers were usually called up to play for the Argentina national team.
 Moreover, four of the Brown brothers were repeatedly called together for a match, while five of the Brown cousins took part of Alumni squad for the Brazil tour from 2 June to 14 July 1907.

 With a team consisting of many Alumni players, the Argentina national football team won the Copa Lipton four consecutive times: 1906 (8 players from Alumni), 1907 (7), 1908 (5) and 1909 (7).
 The squad also obtained the Copa Newton in 1906 (with 7 players from Alumni), 1907 (4), 1908 (7) and 1909 (3).
 Argentina also won the "Copa de Honor Gran Premio de Argentina" in 1909 (7) and 1911 (6).